-For reasons I explained in this post, I usually recommend skipping the extended warranty if you are offered the option to purchase one when you buy a new computer.
+For reasons I explained in this post, I usually recommend skipping the extended warranty when you buy a new computer or mobile device.

-If you happen to have an Apple device that’s covered by an AppleCare Protection Plan, it just might already qualify to receive a new battery at no charge to you.
+And guess what?
+If you happen to have an Apple device that’s covered by an AppleCare Protection Plan, it might already qualify to receive a new battery at no charge under the plan.

-Previously, Apple would make you wait until a covered device’s battery degraded to the point where it would only accept 50% or less of its rated maximum charge before they would replace the battery under AppleCare.
-But they have now upped that threshold to 80%.
+In years past, Apple would make you wait until a covered device’s battery degraded to the point where it would only retain 50% or less of its rated maximum charge before they would replace the battery under AppleCare.
+But they have since upped that threshold to 80%.

-The new 80% threshold applies to the batteries in all AppleCare covered Macs, regardless of how old the machine happens to be.
-However, if you own a covered Apple mobile device, you must have purchased it after April 10, 2015 in order for the new 80% threshold to apply.
+The 80% threshold applies to the batteries in all AppleCare covered Macs, regardless of how old the machine happens to be.
+Apple mobile devices purchased after April 10, 2015 qualify as well.

-Bonus tip: This post explains how to quickly determine the warranty status of your Mac, iPhone or other Apple device.
+Bonus tip: This post explains how to quickly determine the warranty status of your Mac, iPhone, iPad or any other Apple device.